MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/MinecraftBlockTypes.md

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

-Contains definitions of standard Minecraft and Minecraft Education block types.
+Contains definitions of standard Minecraft and Minecraft Education Edition block types.

 ## Methods
 - [get](#get)